emmajanedrews/base-template/_posts/2017-10-09-owners-rejoice-were-here-to-help.md

 **1. They let the tenant know that we are looking out for the owners.**

-**2. We’ll send the owners pictures of anything that’s affected by the tenant**—if there is any damage in the house that we find on our walk-throughs, we will give the tenant a 10-day warning.
+**2. We’ll send the owners pictures of anything that’s affected by the tenant**—if there is any damage in the house that we find on our walkthroughs, we will give the tenant a 10-day warning.
 If they don’t correct the issues within 10 days, then we’ll terminate the lease.
-This is listed on the lease agreement with the tenant, and they’ll sign their move addendum up front, as well as a pet addendum, even if they don’t have one.
+This is listed on the lease agreement with the tenant, and they’ll sign their move-in addendum up front, as well as a pet addendum, even if they don’t have one.

 Owners, we’re looking out for you.
 You are our first and only concern because you pay our bills, and I appreciate that.
 Please feel free to call me if you have any questions.
 Aloha!